SNSF: Electron & Ion Microscopy Facilities:

 Neuroscience Microscopy Service (NMS):

 The NMS provides access to high-end, capital-intensive microscopy equipment that is often not available to individual labs.
-Facility is located in the basement of the Lorry Lokey Stem Cell Building (SIM1), suite G0901.
+Facility was located in the basement of the Lorry Lokey Stem Cell Building (SIM1), suite G0901, all instruments except for the LSM710 are relocated to WuTsai Neuroscience Institute S080.

 Histology & Cryostat